anegg0/NethereumAzureQuorumSample/README.md

 ```

 ## Interacting with Quorum in Private mode
 Interacting with Quorum in private mode requires the specialised Web3Quorum object.
-This can be found in the Nuget Nethereum.Quorum.
+This can be found in the  Nethereum.Quorum Nuget.

 ### The Quorum account.
 The QuorumAccount is a new type of Account which simplifies the interaction with smart contracts in Quorum private mode.
 In a similar way to the ManagedAccount or Account, it wil be created as follows: